Lhx94As/Awesome-Spoken-Language-Identification/README.md

 # Awesome-Spoken-Language-Identification
 An awesome spoken LID repository.
 (Working in progress
-Sincere thanks to people help me complete this repository!
 If you know some interesting papers etc. that I didnt put in this repo, feel free to tell me!
 # Useful Links:
 ## Datasets: